 The Farrow and Ball story began as early as in 1946 when John Farrow and Richard Ball established a small paint factory in Verward, Dorset in 1946.
 In the 1960’s the business gained pace and moved premises to its current site in Wimborne.
 From that point onwards until the present day the Farrow& Ball reputation increased in popularity.

 The difference with Farrrow & Ball products is that they are and still made with rich pigments and traditional processes, which is comforting for this high tech age.
 While other brands continued to use acrylic based constituents, F&B continued to produce with long-established values.
 I am delighted to understand that even today are still created in the same way.
 The uniqueness of the product and its intriguing story has survived a competitive industry and has become the nations favourite paint.

 During the nineties, the names of Farrow & Ball paints became topics of conversation over dinner parties and the like.
 Partly because of their intriguing names and how they seem to gel with the conscious home decorator.
 ‘Mizzle’ and ‘Dimpse’ which mean a mix of mist and drizzle and the more popular ‘Elephants Breath’ that everyone knows and has come to love, has obvious connations of its own.
-The naming alludes to names taken from Historic houses and others landscapes or other historical findings.
+The naming alludes to each individual paint is taken from Historic houses and others landscapes or other historical findings.
 They certainly trigger your imagination to associate a name to a colour, which magically interprets your vision.
 Precision colouring, witty and subtle marketing without realisation, the pigments produce the intensity of colour which is the secret behind such a wanting and versatile paint.